Senate Republicans reluctantly consider bipartisan healthcare talks

 "It would send a very strong message to the market, if Congress passes a bill. ...
 I think that would do a lot to create some stabilization that is much needed," Murray told Reuters.

-Additional reporting by Yasmeen Abutaleb; Editing by Mary Milliken and Peter Cooney
+Additional reporting by Yasmeen Abutaleb and Susan Heavey; Editing by Peter Cooney and Nick Zieminski